 It is a well-known fact that music plays an important role in the development of a child even before birth.
 Music ignites all areas of a child’s development.
 And the earlier you start playing music, the sooner it can help your baby grow up healthy.

 Music has been shown to play an important part in brain development even before birth.
 Mothers who listen to music when they are pregnant will not only have a calming and uplifting effect on the pregnant woman, but it also has a positive impact on the unborn baby.
 During pregnancy, pregnant women can listen to calming music on YouTube.
-On the other hand, if they want an audio file so they can listen anywhere they are, they can use ytmp3.page to convert YouTube to mp3.
+On the other hand, if they want an audio file so they can listen anywhere they are, they can use converter sites to convert YouTube to mp3.

 By week 24, little ears start to develop faster and babies have been shown to turn their heads in response to voices and noise.
 The unborn baby can recognize his mother’s voice, his native language, word patterns, and rhymes.